DanShappir/Emit/README.md

 ### .match(matchers)
 Splits an observable sequence between multiple handlers based on matching functions.
 The argument is an array of objects, which must implement a *match* member function.
 This method scans the provided matchers in order, and utilize the first matcher for which the *match* member function returns a truthy value.

-To handle value, matcher needs to implement iterator-like interface, consisting of the methods *mext* and *throw*.
-After a match, the *next* method is invoked, with the matched element as the first argument and a referrence to the observable sequence  as the second argument.
+To handle value, matcher needs to implement iterator-like interface, consisting of the methods *next* and *throw*.
+After a match, the *next* method is invoked, with the matched element as the first argument and a reference to the observable sequence  as the second argument.
 If the matcher doesn't implement *next* then the element is discarded.

 If an error is thrown on the original observable sequence, it is passed to **all** the matchers that implement the *throw* method, with the observable sequence  as the second argument.

 Note that if an array of matchers is passed, it is possible to modify the array - add or remove matchers from it - after the call to *match*.

 ### .filter(filterExpression)
-Given an observable sequence, retain only those values for which the specified *filterExpression* returns a truethy value.
-If *filterExpression* is a function, that function is called with the element to evaluate as the first argument, and a referrence to the observable sequence  as the second argument.
+Given an observable sequence, retain only those values for which the specified *filterExpression* returns a truthy value.
+If *filterExpression* is a function, that function is called with the element to evaluate as the first argument, and a reference to the observable sequence  as the second argument.
 If *filterExpression* is itself an observable sequence, filtering is performed based on the last element it emitted.
-If that element had a truethy value, the elements are retained, otherwise they are discared.
+If that element had a truthy value, the elements are retained, otherwise they are discard.

 If the **Sequences** library is available, [Sequences.toFilter](https://github.com/DanShappir/Sequences#sequencestofiltervalue) is applied to the *filterExpression*, enabling advanced filtering.